-A key point of difference when experiencing education with Groupwork Institute is the quality of our venues.
+A key point of difference when experiencing education with Groupwork Centre is the quality of our venues.

 31 Rennie Street, Thornbury (Melbourne inner north)

 Our training rooms provide an open, light filled space to complement the learning process, with a courtyard garden and three breakout rooms.
 Many participants express delight at the sense of calm along with a warm and friendly atmosphere created by our facilitators in a quiet residential street, tucked away from city or retail distractions.

 All day free parking is readily available.
 The venue is easily accessible by train and tram, and for interstate visitors, it’s only twenty minutes from Melbourne Airport.

 Car: Ample on street free parking is available.

 Tram: Take Route 11 to West Preston (from Collins Street in the city).
 Get off at Stop 36 in Miller Street, walk through the linear park (Bracken Avenue) back towards City for 2 blocks.
 This is Rennie St, No.31 is to your left.
 5 minutes’ walk from tram stop.

 Train: South Morang line to Thornbury Station.
 If coming from the City, walk away from the station and go down Murray Street.
 When you come to St. George’s Road, cross it, then turn right and walk away from the City.
 Rennie Street is on your left after 60 metres.
 No. 31 is after the roundabout.
 10 minutes’ walk from station.

 Bike: On-site lock-up, with shower and change facilities available.

 We pride ourselves on providing delicious meals, prepared with care and style.
 They are often healthy, although many people are happy to indulge in some of our more decadent options!
 A typical menu may include: